OpenAMP/open-amp/docs/apps/matrix_multiply/README.md

 # matrix_multiply
 This readme is about the OpenAMP matrix_multiply demo.
-The matrix_multiply is about one processor generates two matrices, and send them to the one, and the other one calcuate the matrix multiplicaiton and return the result matrix.
+The matrix_multiply is about one processor generates two matrices, and send them to the one, and the other one calculate the matrix multiplicaiton and return the result matrix.

 For now, it implements Linux generates the matrices, and the baremetal calculate the matrix mulitplication and send back the result.